By Richard Douglas, Scopes Field

 On the other hand, earmuffs cover the entire ear.
 The advantage of using earmuffs is that they’re easy to put on, easy to clean and some feature electronics that facilitate communication.

 That said, either option reduces noise between 15 to 33 decibels, depending on the product you purchase.
-You can find out how much decibel (dB) is cut out by looking at the product’s Noise Reduction Rating (NPR).
+You can find out how much decibel (dB) is cut out by looking at the product’s Noise Reduction Rating (NRR).

 Personally, I recommend wearing dual protection — both earplugs and earmuffs — for optimal hearing protection.
 Trust me, you don’t want to skimp on your ears.
 That said, ear protection gear isn’t the only way to reduce noise level from a gun.